robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 bundle exec rake db:create db:migrate db:seed db:test:prepare  4.41s user 1.64s system 73% cpu 8.175 total
 ```

-Aww yeah, 4 second recreate and 8 second setup and I'm ready to test.
+Aww yeah, 4 second recreate and 8 second setup and we're ready to test.

 ![It's beautiful!](/images/beautiful.gif)

-You can blow away the entire Docker Machine VM for even more pave-the-earth
+We can blow away the entire Docker Machine VM for even more pave-the-earth
+destruction, but this will destroy *all* the containers in that VM and will
+lengthen the next startup because images will need to be downloaded from
-destruction, but this will destroy *all* the containers in that VM.
-Beware if you start using the same Docker Machine for more than one project.
+DockerHub again.
+Beware if using the same Docker Machine for more than
+one project.

 ```bash destroy and recreate the docker machine
 $ docker-machine rm default